 - Senior Policy Analyst in Labor Economics

-As Heritage's Senior Policy Analyst in Labor Economics, James Sherk researches ways to promote competition and mobility in the workforce instead of erecting barriers preventing workers from getting ahead.
+As senior policy analyst in labor economics at The Heritage Foundation, James Sherk researches ways to promote competition and mobility in the workforce rather than erect barriers that prevent workers from getting ahead.

 Sherk completed graduate studies at the University of Rochester, where he received a master of arts in economics with a concentration in econometrics and labor economics.
-He earned a bachelor's degree in economics and mathematics at Hillsdale College in Hillsdale, Mich.
+He also holds a bachelor's degree in economics and mathematics from Hillsdale College in Hillsdale, Mich.

-Sherk, whose hobbies include hiking, reading and cooking, resides in Washington, D.C.
+Sherk, whose hobbies include hiking, reading and cooking, resides in Arlington, Va.

 All Publications by James Sherk